High school all-conference: Tremper goalie Wajerski, Indian Trail's Wilhelmson named conference players of the year

 Girls volleyball

-Lanie Hawley, sr., outside hitter, IT.
-Mia Johnson, sr., libero, IT.
-Maddie Chainello, soph., L, KT.
+Second team — Lanie Hawley, Indian Trail.
+Mia Johnson, Indian Trail.
+Maddie Chainello, Tremper.

-KB: Jamie Isome, Ella Cannady.
-IT: Callesta Styles, Madysen Fiene.
-KT: Chloe Wamboldt, Alaina Roth.
+Honorable mention — Bradford: Jamie Isome, Ella Cannady.
+Indian Trail: Callesta Styles, Madysen Fiene.
+Tremper: Chloe Wamboldt, Alaina Roth.

 Boys volleyball